COVID-19 and your mental health

 - Contact organizations such as the National Alliance on Mental Illness (NAMI), the Substance Abuse and Mental Health Services Administration (SAMHSA), or the Anxiety and Depression Association of America for help and guidance on information and treatment options.

 If you're feeling suicidal or thinking of hurting yourself, seek help.
-Contact your primary care provider or a mental health professional.
+Contact your primary care professional or a mental health professional.

 Or contact a suicide hotline.
 In the U.S., call or text 988 to reach the 988 Suicide & Crisis Lifeline, available 24 hours a day, seven days a week.
 Or use the Lifeline Chat.
 Services are free and confidential.